-How can you tell which animals are which?
-It’s not as if they introduce themselves!
-You learn their main features.
+Ask students how they can tell which animals are which?
+First learn their main features.
 Who has a trunk?
 What animal has a furry mane around its face?
-Each animal’s physical appearance makes that animal unique and helps you identify it.
-You can hardly mistake a snake’s long skinny shape, a bird’s uplifted wings, a lobster’s claws, or a ladybug’s wings.
+Each animal’s physical appearance makes that animal unique and helps identify it.

-What animal will you make?
-Cover a handful of white Crayola Model Magic® with color from a Crayola Washable Gel Markers.
-Blend until you have the hue you want.
+Students choose an animal to make.
+Cover a handful of white Crayola Model Magic® with color from a Crayola Washable Gel Marker.
+Blend until optimal color is achieved.

-Shape your animal’s main features first.
+Shape the animal’s main features first.
 Then build the rest of the animal.
 Model Magic fresh from the pack sticks to itself.
-Air-dry your creature.
+Air-dry the creature.

-If you wish, add more animal details with markers.
+If desired, add more animal details with markers.
 Create a menagerie!